allmaps/arcade/README.md

   - small OL map behind text
   - small warped map behind text
 - Only allow submit if map has moved
+- Update to latest sveltekit
+- Keyboard shortcuts in tooltip, using bits-ui

 ## Running locally